God complex

 A god complex is an unshakable belief characterized by consistently inflated feelings of personal ability, privilege, or infallibility.
-A person with a god complex may refuse to admit the possibility of their error or failure, even in the face of irrefutable evidence, intractable problems or difficult or impossible tasks.
 The person is also highly dogmatic in their views, meaning the person speaks of their personal opinions as though they were unquestionably correct.
 Someone with a god complex may exhibit no regard for the conventions and demands of society, and may request special consideration or privileges.

 God complex is not a clinical term nor diagnosable disorder and does not appear in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The recognized diagnostic name for the behaviors associated with a god complex is narcissistic personality disorder (NPD).
 A god complex may also be associated with mania or a superiority complex.

-The first person to use the term "god complex" was Ernest Jones (1913–51).
+The first person to use the term "god complex" was Ernest Jones (1879–1958).
 His description, at least in the contents page of Essays in Applied Psycho-Analysis, describes the god complex as belief that one is a god.